sohanrai09/blog/content/posts/mdt_iosxr.md

 - iosxr
 - telemetry
 ---
-I know I'm very late to the party and probably everbody has already moved to Telemetry, but during the Annual shutdown of Dec '24, I wanted to set this up in my personal lab and play around.
-I have been testing Model Driven Telemetry(MDT) on Cisco's IOS-XR for a while, so I wanted to share some of my learnings to help someone along their way for setting up telemetry.
-I will be primarily focusing on Cisco IOS-XR's implementation of MDT, more precisely GRPC DIAL-OUT for now.
+I know I'm very late to the party and probably everybody has already moved on to Telemetry.
+But during the Annual shutdown of Dec '24, I had some spare time, so I wanted to set this up in my personal lab and play around.
+At work, I have been testing Model Driven Telemetry(MDT) on Cisco's IOS-XR for a while now, so I wanted to share some of my learnings through this post.
+I will be primarily focusing on Cisco IOS-XR's implementation of MDT, more precisely GRPC DIAL-OUT in this post.

+{{% hint info %}}
+I'm using Cisco IOS-XRv 9000 running 7.9.1 for this exercise.
+{{% /hint %}}

 There are already tons of content on setting up the TIG(Telegraf, InfluxDB, Grafana) stack, I just wanted to mention here the Telegraf configuration for a quick reference.